-Welcome to the Caves of Han Estate!
+Welcome to the Domain of the Caves of Han!

 Over 500,000 years ago the Lesse, a river flowing within the confines of the Ardennes, left its natural valley and forced its way into the limestone massif known as the Massif de Boine.
 It resurfaced 2 km further along, having crossed the massif from side to side.
 By crossing the massif, it contributed to the formation of an extraordinary network of underground caves, the Caves of Han.

 This phenomenon of the disappearance and re-emergence of a river is unique in western Europe.

 The network of caves that has been discovered under the massif is of exceptional beauty.
 With their three stars in the Michelin Guide, the Caves of Han have been visited for 150 years and have already attracted over 30 million visitors.